nova0821/iotjs-wiki/IoT.js-API:-GPIO.md

 #### `'error(error: GpioError)'`

-Emitted when there is an erorr.
+Emitted when there is an error.

 ### class: GpioError